 Silvia Cavasola, PhD, has been Project manager at Pagella Politica since 2018, coordinating European projects and international collaborations.
 She had previously covered a similar role at the World Tourism Organization – UNWTO (2016-18, Madrid).
 With a background in political science, she has also been a research consultant to the Italian National Research Center (CNR) and the Active Citizenship Foundation (Fondaca).

-Prof. Dr. de Cock Buning is coordinator of the Cluster on Digital Politics, Economy and Societies at the School of Transnational Governance of the European University Institute (EUI) in Florence and of Copyright and Media Law at the Faculty of Law (UU) in Utrecht, The Netherlands.
+Prof. Dr. de Cock Buning is coordinator of the Cluster on Digital Politics, Economy and Societies at the School of Transnational Governance of the European University Institute (EUI) in Florence and chaired professor of Copyright and Media Law at the Faculty of Law (UU) in Utrecht, The Netherlands.
 De Cock Buning was Chair of the European Commission’s High-Level Expert Group (HLEG) on fake news and disinformation (2018), chair of the European Regulators Group for Audiovisual Media Services (ERGA) (2016 & 2017) and was President of the Board of Commissioners at the Dutch Media Authority (2009-2019).
 She was Honorary Judge of the Court of Appeal in The Hague (2010-2020) and was a panelist of the World Intellectual Property Organisation (WIPO) (2001-2018).
 Next to her chairs in Italy and the Netherlands, Prof. Dr. Madeleine de Cock Buning is Vice President Public Policy EMEA at Netflix.

 Dr Lisa Ginsborg works at the European University Institute (EUI) School of Transnational Governance on the Thematic Cluster on Digital Politics Economy and Society and is a Lecturer in International Human Rights at New York University (NYU) Florence.
 She has worked as a Post-Doctoral Researcher at University College Dublin (UCD) and at the EUI-based Centre for Media Pluralism and Media Freedom in the Robert Schuman Centre for Advanced Studies; as a Teaching Fellow at the European Inter-University Centre for Human Rights and Democratisation (EIUC); and was a visiting researcher at NYU School of Law and at the Sydney Centre for International Law at the University of Sydney.
 Previously she worked in the legal department of the International Secretariat of Amnesty International (2006–2009) and in the Office of the UN High Commissioner for Human Rights (OHCHR) (2005–2006).
 She has worked as a consultant for a number of human rights organizations and as a lecturer on human rights undergraduate and postgraduate courses.
 She holds a PhD in Public International Law from the EUI and an MSc in Political Sociology from the London School of Economics and Political Science (LSE).